mindspore-ai/docs/docs/mindinsight/docs/source_en/accuracy_optimization.md

 ### Hyperparameter Problem Handling

 Hyperparameters in AI training include the global learning rate, epoch, and batch.
-To visualize the training process under different hyperparameters, see [Use Mindoptimizer to Tune Hyperparameters](https://www.mindspore.cn/mindinsight/docs/en/r2.0/hyper_parameters_auto_tuning.html).
 For details about how to set the dynamic learning rate, see [Optimization Algorithm of Learning Rate](https://mindspore.cn/tutorials/zh-CN/r2.0/advanced/modules/optimizer.html).

 ### Model Structure Problem Handling